mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Ruby - Installing Ruby via a PPA on Ubuntu.md

     sudo add-apt-repository ppa:brightbox/ruby-ng

-With that done, run `aptitude update` like this:
+With that done, run `aptitude update` to get the new repository picked up like this:

     sudo aptitude update